pinting/oraculum/README.md

 ### 4th - Ahead-of-time lattice building for regular expressions using `dottxt-ai/outlines-core`

 Prebuilt-based regex matching with precomputed token patterns.
-Its strength is its exceptional runtime efficiency (1-18 matches per step).
+Its strength is its exceptional runtime efficiency (1-30 matches per step).
 The obvious weakness is the higher upfront cost (1.12 s index build) and increased memory usage for storing the index.

 ### 5th - Ahead-of-time lattice building for regular expressions using `regex-automata` directly

 Same as `outlines-core`.
 The `Index::new` function of Outlines is using linear search to build a token DFA on top of the regular expression byte DFA of `regex-automata`.
 This strategy is slow, could be improved - and it makes no sense to depend on a library which wraps another library in a couple of hundreds of lines.
+614 ms building time for a small regular expression.
+The unanswered question, why build time decreased so much when using the same regular expression engine behind the scenes - perhaps it is due to no memory copy has to be initiated, the same vocabulary data structure is used as it is.

 ### 6th - Ahead-of-time lattice building for regular expressions using `microsoft/toktrie` and `guidance-ai/derivre`

 The combination of AOT index building with TokTrie - Derivre: faster build time, same number of token matching per step as Outlines.
+408 ms trie building time (needed only once for a given vocabulary), 3.4 ms index building time for a small regular expressions.

 ## License